joshhting/jt0723/README.md

 ## Development

+This project was developed with Gradle 7.2 and JDK 17.0.7.
 To build the project and run tests: `./gradlew build`

 Test report can be found here: `lib/build/reports/tests/test/index.html`.
 Rental agreement outputs can be found under the "Standard Output" section of the test report.